gen2brain/mpeg/README.md

 If you have FFmpeg compiled with `libtwolame` (an optimised MP2 encoder), you can use `-c:a libtwolame -b:a 224k` instead of `-c:a mp2`.

-If you just want to quickly test the library, try this file:
+If you just want to test the library quickly, try this file:
 [https://gen2brain.github.io/mpeg/sintel.mpg](https://gen2brain.github.io/mpeg/sintel.mpg)
+Example players are also able to handle HTTP streams so you can use the URL directly.

 ### Build tags